 After Admission to the Louisiana Bar in 1985, Traci served as Attorney Advisor with the United States Department of Labor, Office of Administrative Law Judges.
 Her primary duties involved the evaluation of evidence and preparation of decisions and orders in cases arising under the Longshore and Harbor Workers’ Compensation Act.

 Traci joined the firm in 1988 and was admitted to the Mississippi Bar in 1989.
 Her practice focuses primarily on the Longshore and Harbor Workers’ Compensation Act, admiralty and maritime defense, personal injury defense, and employment related matters.
 Traci is admitted to practice before all state and federal courts in Mississippi and Louisiana, the U. S. Fifth and Eleventh Circuit Courts of Appeals, and the United States Supreme Court.
-She is a member of the Louisiana Bar, the Mississippi Bar, the American Bar Association, the Defense Research Institute, and the Russell-Blass-Walker Chapter of the American Inns of Court.
+She is a member of the Louisiana Bar, the Mississippi Bar, the American Bar Association, the Federalist Society, the Defense Research Institute, and the Russell-Blass-Walker Chapter of the American Inns of Court.

 Traci and her husband have two daughters and reside in Pass Christian, Mississippi.
 They are members of St. Thomas the Apostle Catholic Church in Long Beach, Mississippi, and are active in numerous church, school, and civic organizations.